Therapy

 Intake Questionnaire

-Professional Disclosure Statement
+Professional Disclosure Statement & Informed Consent

 Click here.
 Once the document opens, click the “download” icon (a downward arrow), usually in the top-right portion of the screen.
 This includes more information about the process of therapy and logistics as well as the HIPAA Notice of Privacy Practices, a telehealth consent, and – for couples – a specific couples therapy consent and “no secrets” policy.
-This must be signed in the appropriate places and returned to me before our first session.
+This paperwork must be signed in the appropriate places and returned to me before our first session begins.

 Good Faith Estimate